Better-Britain/reports/README.md

 # Better Britain Bureau — Planning Repo

-This is the planning/staging repo for WIP reports before they’re published on the homepage repo.
-It uses markdown-it and a small build orchestrator so each report can have its own features, while the whole site is built by a GitHub Action and deployed to GitHub Pages.
+The homepage and reports site for the Better Britain Bureau reports, starting with the Broken Britain Briefing uses markdown-it and a small build orchestrator so each report can have its own features, while the whole site is built by a GitHub Action and deployed to GitHub Pages.

 ## How to run